sse-lnu/GCN-SAEroCon25/README.md

 ### Motivation

-Architecture documentation goes stale as a system evolves, and recovering the mapping by hand doesn't scale to large codebases.
-This pipeline infers the file-to-module mapping directly from the dependency structure and the code's own text, and — critically — it can extend a partial, incomplete mapping to unlabeled files without requiring a full ground truth for the whole system.
+Software architecture documentation tends to go stale as a system evolves, and manually recovering the file-to-module mapping does not scale to large codebases.
+We address this by inferring the mapping directly from the dependency structure and the code's own textual content, with an approach that can extend a partial, incomplete mapping to unlabeled files without requiring full ground truth for the entire system.

 ### Approach

 Each system is modeled as a heterogeneous, multi-relational file-dependency graph:
 - **Nodes** are source files.
-- **Edges** are typed static dependencies (e.g. calls, imports, inheritance) between files.
+- **Edges** are typed static dependencies (e.g., calls, imports, inheritance) between files.
 - **Node features** combine Word2Vec embeddings of the code's identifiers/text with a folder-location signal derived from each file's path.

 GCN/GAT encoders run an iterative self-training loop: warm up on a labeled seed set, then repeatedly promote high-confidence pseudo-labels and retrain.
 The MLP baseline uses the same features without any graph structure.
 NBA runs an independent Naive-Bayes-based iterative mapping for comparison.